 Figure 3.
-Sample channel of the raw EEG dataset.
+Sample of the recorded 8-channel raw EEG dataset at 250 Hz (250 samples per second).

 Data Pre-processing and Data Normalization

 Preprocessing the raw EEG signals is essential to remove any unwanted artifacts raised from the movement of face muscles during the recording process from the scalp that could affect the accuracy of the classification process.
 The recorded EEG signals were analyzed using MATLAB where bandpass filter between 10 and 100 Hz was used to eliminate any noisy signals from EEG.
 This filtering bandwidth maintains the range frequency bands corresponding to human brain EEG frequency limit [41].
 Then, normalization (vectorization) and feature extraction techniques have been applied to simplify the dataset and reduce the computing power required to classify the four commands.
 The dataset was divided into 320 recordings and 80 recordings for the testing dataset (80% for training and 20% for testing).
 The EEG dataset was acquired from eight EEG sensors, and it contains different frequency bands with different amplitude ranges.
 Thus, it was beneficial to normalize the EEG dataset to boost the training process speed and get as many accurate results as possible.
 The training and testing dataset were normalized by determining the mean and standard deviation for each of the eight input signals.
 Then, the mean value was calculated for both the training and testing dataset.
 Then, the results for both were divided by the standard deviation as follows: